JereKuusela/valheim-expand_world/publish/README.md

 - Biome altitudes only affect the altitude on that biome.
 This part of code also adds some elevation changes, even if the base altitude was made completely flat with 0 multiplier.
 - Altitude is the last step and affets the whole world.
 This can be used to make whole world flat, or to increase elevation without having more mountains to appear.

+The final water depth can be multiplied with `Water depth multiplier`.

 Amount of forest can be changed with `Forest multiplier`.

 # Seeds